daniel-keogh/graph-theory/OVERVIEW.md

 #### Linux

-If you are on Linux, chances are Python already comes prepackaged with whatever distribution you are using.
+If you are on Linux, chances are Python already comes pre-packaged with whatever distribution you are using.
 However, just to be sure, you can quickly check if it is installed by running `python3 --version`.

-![Check Python Version][version]

 Instructions for installing can vary depending on your distribution, but on Debian-based distros (Ubuntu, Linux Mint, etc.) you can easily install whatever version is in the repositories by running `sudo apt install python3`.